Bill-M123/pic_a_wheel/README.md

 # Status

+Proposed program for 5/21

+Lots of cosmetic changes.
+If testing, pay attention to each page.
+For example, coi shows active screen post declare done, scoring and cummulative bets and antes working on showdown page, card values converted to account for picture cards, etc.

+Additionally, showdow page should automatically revert to full_table on reset.

-Currently Running tenth_deal.py:  This has the following fixes:
+Currently Running tenth_deal.py:  This has the following additional fixes:

 Fixes: